 A Guide To The World's Best Fine Dining Restaurants

-- Ranking the world's best chef training grounds, including who trained who and who are the most prolific training chefs.
+Who Trained Whom?
+Where top chefs trained.
+This section ranks the best chef training grounds in the world, including who trained whom and who are the most prolific training chefs.

-- Rating the best fine cuisine books - only the best make it to this list, focusing mainly on a restaurant's recipes from their menus.
-These ratings should be very helpful with your next restaurant cookbook purchase.
+Chapter 7 - Top Rated Chefs' Cookbooks List - Rating the best fine cuisine books - only the best make it to this list and require cookbooks with the restaurant's recipes from their menu.
+These ratings should be very helpful for your next cookbook purchase.

 To buy a copy in ebook, paperback or hardcover format on Amazon, click here: